Treatments & Services

 We know nothing is more important than your child and when your child is in our care nothing is more important to us.

 Many etiologies can cause abdominal pain or discomfort.
 Pain can be dull, burning, stabbing, crampy, sudden or intermittent.
 Pain can be located in four quadrants and also epigastric area.
-The four quadrants care composed of right upper quadrant, right lower quadrant, left upper quadrant and left lower quadrant.

 A heart attack occurs when the blood flow to a part of the heart is blocked by a blood clot.